 Read thirty sources.
 Publish one piece.
 Stop doing it by hand.

-If your niche is a topic — vet medicine, AI tooling, mid-cap fintech, regional politics — m18t scouts the sources you'd read anyway, drafts what they're worth covering, generates the cover graphic, and publishes to your CMS and social.
+If your niche is a topic, whether a product category, a local scene, an industry you track or a hobby with a following, m18t scouts the sources you'd read anyway, drafts what they're worth covering, generates the cover graphic, and publishes to your CMS and social.
 Editorial judgment stays human.

 Three hours of reading.
 Thirty minutes of writing.
 Two hours of formatting.

-A niche content creator's day: open Feedly / Inoreader.
+A niche content creator's day: open your feed reader.
 Skim thirty sources.
 Save five that look relevant.
 Read the five carefully.
-Open Google Docs.
+Open a blank document.
 Start drafting.
 Realize the third one wasn't actually news.
 Adjust.
 Format.
-Open Canva.
+Open your design tool.
 Make a cover.
-Copy to WordPress.
-Reformat because WordPress eats your formatting.
-Open Buffer.
+Copy it into your CMS.
+Reformat because the CMS eats your formatting.
+Open your social scheduler.
 Repost.
 Open analytics.
 Wonder why traffic is flat.

 m18t collapses this.
 Register your sources once; the news manager polls them on schedule.
 AI evaluates which are worth covering.
 AI drafts a first pass.
-Canvas generates the cover.
-Publish pushes to your CMS and social.
-You spend your time on the editorial judgment that actually matters — picking which stories to chase, sharpening the angle, adding your voice.
+The graphics generator makes the cover.
+Publish pushes to your CMS and social, now or on a schedule.
+You spend your time on the editorial judgment that actually matters: picking which stories to chase, sharpening the angle, adding your voice.

 The mechanical work compresses.
 The human work expands.